All Adopted Children Get New Social Security Number: New Policy

 The wait is over: now we know that Social Security has officially changed its policies to remove exclusions for reissuing numbers for adopted children!

 Although we became aware of this potential change, no citation or legal authority was known.
 We now know that there is legal authority, and the new policies applying to this change are RM10225.060 and 10225.066.
 The full policy explanation is “confidential” according to Social Security, but it is available (as it must be) through a Freedom of Information Act request.
-An uploaded copy of the full policy description is found here An uploaded copy of the full policy description is found here (click).
+An uploaded copy of the full policy description is found here.

 The new policies make clear that: